MuzammilAsghar/Technical-Task/README.md

 # Technical-Task
-Technical Task is a simple crud Prroject to add ,update delete and manage projects.
+Technical Task is a simple mern stack crud Prroject to add ,update delete and manage projects.